🐙 Check out Postmark's new MCP Server!

 Edit a Message Stream

-Name and Description are editable.
-After a Stream is created, it’s Stream type and ID cannot be changed.
+The name and Description are editable.
+After a Stream is created, its Stream type and ID cannot be changed.

 Method: PATCH